arturmatlega/instalguru-blog-en/_posts/2019-07-17-gas-line-installation-gas-line-installation-which-pipe-is-better-copper-or-steel.markdown

 - pipework materials
 date: 2019-07-17T15:02:04.000+00:00
 update_date: 2019-07-17T15:02:04.000+00:00
-title: Gas Line Installation.
-Which Pipes Are Better - Copper or Steel?
+title: Which pipes are better - copper or steel tubes?
+Gas installation essentials
 small-intro: Gas line installation has been an essential element for almost every new building over the recent years.
 intro: Gas line installation has been an essential element for almost every new building